 3. Offer Help to Avoid Power Struggles

-I realize this sounds counterintuitive.
+I realize this sounds counterintuitive but this is an important component.
 You want the student to do something, so why would you offer to help him with it?
-Have you ever faced a task you really didn’t like?
+Have we faced tasks we didn’t like in our own lives?
 Maybe it was a presentation you were scared to give in school.
 Or a doctor’s visit you were worried about.
 Did someone offer to be in the audience of your presentation or go to the dr. With you?
 And did that help you feel better?
 This works on that same principle.
 Knowing you are not alone can often help make a hard thing easier.
-Offering to help a student doesn’t have to mean that you do it for him or that you tell him how to do it.
+Offering to help a student who needs extra behavioral support doesn’t have to mean that you do it for him or that you tell him how to do it.
 It means you might join in and do it alongside him.
 Or take turns.
 For instance, you might start off by reading a page of the reading assignment and then having him read a page.
 Or if it’s cleaning up, maybe you take turns putting things away.
 Gradually as he becomes more engaged, you can probably fade your presence out.

 4. Use Positive Reinforcement Instead of Punishment